cscart/docs/en/user_guide/payment_methods/ping.rst

 *****************************************
-How To: Set Up Ping++ Payments in CS-Cart
+How To: Set up Ping++ Payments in CS-Cart
 *****************************************

 After you have :doc:`installed the Ping++ Payments add-on <../addons/ping_payments/index>`, you need to set up a payment method.
 To do it, please follow these steps: